MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-contracts-templates.md

 ---
 # required metadata

-title: Synchronize project contracts and projects directly from Project Service Automation to Finance and Operations
+title: Synchronize project contracts and projects directly from Project Service Automation to Finance
 description: This topic describes the template and underlying tasks that are used to synchronize project contracts and projects directly from Microsoft Dynamics 365 Project Service Automation to Dynamics 365 Finance.
 author: Yowelle
 manager: AnnBe
-ms.date: 09/09/2019
+ms.date: 12/17/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications